whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 #### ⦿ You are the culture

+I went to a fairly new University.
+My batch was among the first couple of batches.
+Which meant that I was already exposed to the idea of how culture is built into an organisation and held the value of culture with high regards.
+This came in handy when I started working with an early-stage venture.

 In the initial stages of an organisation, the culture is never already set in stone.
 While there has to be a broader sense that the founders will have of the kind of culture they wish to establish within the organisation, it would almost always be a work in progress.
-This means that as one of the first employees, you are a primary stakeholder in the creation of the culture.
-You are not merely a consumer here, but you are more like a farmer indulging in _subsistence farming_; you consume what you create.
+This meant that as one of the first employees, I had to be cognizant of the fact that I was a primary stakeholder in the creation of the culture.
+I was not going to be a mere consumer here, my role was more like that of a farmer indulging in subsistence farming; _I was going to consume what I created._

-Talk to the founders and other colleagues to understand their idea of the perfect culture and then take plenty of initiatives to contribute to that shared vision.
-You get to lay the foundations to a critical aspect that will impact several people as the company grows- what can be more fulfilling than that?
+To be honest, in my early days I was quick to complain about the absence of things rather and get upset.
+However, as I spent a couple of months, I figured that it was time I play my part and contribute instead of complaining.
+I  had conversations with the founders and other colleagues to understand their idea of the perfect culture and then made myself take initiatives to contribute to that shared vision.
+In this process, I got to lay down the foundations to a critical aspect that will impact several people as the company grows- what can be more fulfilling than that?

 #### ⦿ Question Everything